bollasap/stereo-matching-using-dynamic-programming-left-disparity/README.md

 # Stereo Matching using Dynamic Programming (Left-Disparity Axes)
-A Matlab implementation of Dynamic Programming for stereo matching with a small improvement for better results.
+A Matlab implementation of Dynamic Programming for stereo matching.
 The DSI is constructed using left scanline and disparity as axes.

 ## Input Image
 The Tsukuba stereo image that used as input.